edda/spcfixes/README.md

 ## Installation (Firefox)

+Install from the Firefox Addons repository: https://addons.mozilla.org/en-US/firefox/addon/fix-service-provider-cockpit/

+If you want to modify the addon, load it from source like this:

 1. Clone this repo
 2. In Firefox navigate to `about:debugging`.
 3. Click on the `Load Temporary Add-on` button.